Honest Cowboy

 Honest Cowboy is the first extended play (EP) by American hip hop recording artist Stalley.

-It was released on September 17, 2013, under Maybach Music Group and Atlantic Records.
+It was released on September 17, 2013 with seven tracks, under Maybach Music Group and Atlantic Records.

 Background

 Stalley released his first single "Swangin" featuring hip hop legend Scarface from his Honest Cowboy, was released on March 26, 2013.
 The music video was released on July 9, 2013 and featured a cameo from Paul Wall.
 Following the mixtape's August 8, 2013 release it was met with generally positive reviews from critics such as PopMatters.
 Shortly after it was revealed it received a nomination at the 2013 BET Hip Hop Awards in the "Best Mixtape Category".
 After receiving a great response from his label he released Honest Cowboy: EP to iTunes on September 17, 2013, the same day as the release of Self Made Vol. 3.